HuggableSquare/MUMfoRd/README.md

 a.k.a.
 MU(mble)M(usic)foR(uby)d
 i'm twelve and what is this
 ------
 Meet your new brobot, MUMfoRd.
 He does lots of cool tricks, like allowing you to request songs from YouTube and play them to all your normal bros on Mumble.
 Sick nasty, right?
+This is a fork of [Natenom's mpd bot](https://github.com/Natenom/mumble-ruby-related/blob/master/scripts/mumble-ruby-mpd-bot.rb), which is a fork of [SuperTux88's bot](https://github.com/SuperTux88/mumble-bots/blob/master/mumble-music.rb), so thanks to them for the skeleton that runs this bot. <3

 dependencies:
 ------